redha1419/McMasterSumoBots/README.md

 -2 motors mounted in the rear , on tracks
--2 sonar sensors mounted in the front, (left and right) -4 QTI sesnors or QRDS (doesnt matter) mounted on each corner of the robot (square pattern) -actually body doesnt matter
+-2 sonar sensors mounted in the front, (left and right) -4 QTI sensors or QRDS (doesn't matter) mounted on each corner of the robot (square pattern) -actually body doesn't matter

-Making the code workw ith your own bot?
+Making the code work with your own bot?

-All you need to do is make sure that the proper pins are hooked up to your arduino, please refer to the top of the code, "Best_Code_Ever.ino"
+All you need to do is make sure that the proper pins are hooked up to your Arduino, please refer to the top of the code, "Best_Code_Ever.ino"